imoralescs/imoralescs.github.io/reactjs.md

 Again mounting in simple form is the process that occurs when a component is being inserted into the DOM.
 This phase has two methods that we can hook up with:

 * **`componentWillMount()`:** Method is the first called in this phase.
 It’s invoked once and immediately before the initial rendering occurs, hence before React inserts the component into the DOM.
 It’s very important to note that calling `this.setState()` within this method will not trigger a re-render.
+Your component is in default position at this point.
+Almost everything should be taken care of by the rest of your component code, without the complication of an additional lifecycle method.

+**Most common use case:** App configuration in your root component.
+**Can call setState:** Don’t.
+Use default state instead.

 ```javascript
 class App extends React.Component {